leekh3/leekh3.github.io/_pages/about.md

   - /about.html
 ---

 My name is Kyunghun Lee.
-I am a scientist at the National Institute of Health and I am working with [Dr. Daniel Pine](https://www.nimh.nih.gov/research/research-conducted-at-nimh/principal-investigators/daniel-pine.shtml).
+I am a scientist at the National Institute of Health and I am working with [Dr. Daniel Pine](https://www.nimh.nih.gov/research/research-conducted-at-nimh/principal-investigators/daniel-pine.shtml) and [Dr. Melissa Brotman](https://www.nimh.nih.gov/research/research-conducted-at-nimh/research-areas/clinics-and-labs/edb/nnt/dr-melissa-brotman-biography.shtml).
 Here, I am working on computational analysis and software design in the lab and helping NIH researchers in every phase of the automated software workflow to use neuroscience to identify treatment targets.
 Also, I am working on software/algorithm development based on real-time information from wearable devices.

 <!-- While completing my Ph.D. at the University of Maryland, I researched machine learning, software/hardware optimization, and automatic detection and classification system development .  -->